MichaIng/DietPi-Docs/docs/software/cloud.md

         bantime = 600
         ```

-        Assure that the `logpath` matches the `'datadirectory'` value in the Nextcloud configuration file (`config.php`, see above), or the `'logfile'` value, if defined.
+        Assure that the `logpath` matches the `'datadirectory'` value in the Nextcloud configuration file (`config.php`, see above), or the `'logfile'` value if defined.

-        Properties not defined here are taken from the `[DEFAULT]` block in `/etc/fail2ban/jail.conf` or `/etc/fail2ban/jail.local`, if present.
-Note the setting `backend = auto`.
-By default, `backend` is set to `systemd` in `/etc/fail2ban/jail.conf`.
+        Properties not defined here are taken from the `[DEFAULT]` block in `/etc/fail2ban/jail.conf`, or `/etc/fail2ban/jail.local` if present.
-        As a result, Fail2Ban would ignore the `logpath` entry here in the jail `nextcloud.conf`, with the consequence, that Fail2Ban does not recognize an attack on Nextcloud (port 80, 443), even though attacks are logged in `/mnt/dietpi_userdata/nextcloud_data/nextcloud.log`.
+        Note the setting `backend = auto`: By default, `backend` is set to `systemd` in `/etc/fail2ban/jail.conf`.
+As a result, Fail2Ban would ignore the `logpath` entry here in the jail `nextcloud.local`, with the consequence that Fail2Ban does not recognize an attack on Nextcloud (port 80, 443), even though attacks are logged in `/mnt/dietpi_userdata/nextcloud_data/nextcloud.log`.

     1. Restart Fail2Ban: